guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

 Frequently Asked Questions
 =================================================

-Is NiFi compatible with Cloudera, Hortonworks, Map R, EMR, and vanilla Hadoop distributions?
+Is Kylo compatible with Cloudera, Hortonworks, Map R, EMR, and vanilla Hadoop distributions?
 --------------------------------------------------------------------------------

 Yes.
-Kylo generally relies on standard Hadoop APIs and common technologies like HDFS/S3, Hive, and Spark.
+Kylo generally relies on standard Hadoop APIs and common technologies like HDFS or S3, Hive, and Spark.
 NiFi operates on the "edge" so isn't bound to any particular
 Hadoop distribution It is therefore compatible with most Hadoop distributions although we only provide install instructions for Cloudera and Hortonworks.

-Does Kylo support Apache NiFi and Hortonworks DataFlow (HDF)?
+Does Kylo support either Apache NiFi and Hortonworks DataFlow (HDF)?
 What is the difference?
 --------------------------------------------------------------------------------------

 Yes, Kylo support vanilla Apache NiFi or NiFi bundled with Hortonworks DataFlow.
 HDF bundles Apache NiFi, Storm, and Kafka within a distribution.
 Apache NiFi within HDF contains the same codebase